felipelouza/egsa/README.md

 #egsa tool

-This software is an implementation of \[1\] to construct Generalized Suffix, BWT and LCP Arrays in External Memory
+This software is the implementation of egsa \[1\], an external memory generalized enhanced suffix arrays construction algorithm.

 \[1\]
 Louza, F.A., Telles, G.P., Ciferri, C.D.A.: External memory generalized